kmzbrnoI/mtbbus-protocol/architecture.md

 determined by hardware switches/jumpers on module or just programmed in volatile memory.
 MTBbus supports mechanism for readdressing modules from master module/PC.

+## Errors

+If slave module receives bad checksum, it must not respond.